Hey, happy Friday. I’m excited to share a new video with you today that will help you with your shoulder pain or back pain.

 #4 – Prisoner Squat

-Give those 4 exercises a go.
-These are nice quick shoulder back pain exercises routine that you can go through.
+Give those four exercises a go.
+These are quick shoulder and back pain exercises that you can go through.

 If you want to end your shoulder discomfort permanently, then click here to check out the Fix My Shoulder Pain program.